The Pickwick Papers (1913 film): "The Shooting Party"

+"The Westgate Seminary"

 "The Westgate Seminary" opens with a conversation between Sam Weller and Mr. Jingle's servant, Job Trotter.
 Trotter falsely informs Weller that his master is planning to elope with a girl from the nearby Westgate boarding school for young ladies.
 Pickwick resolves to foil this elopement and scales the school walls that night with the goal of catching Jingle.
 Jingle does not arrive, however, and Pickwick is discovered by the frightened residents of the school, who lock him in a closet until the veracity of his story can be established.
 Upon the arrival of his friends, Pickwick is freed.

 Cast

 The British Film Institute lists the following cast for the film: